jsdir/idock/README.md

 * Linux x86_64 and clang 3.9.1
 * Mac OS X x86_64 and darwin 4.2.1
-* Windows x64 and Visual Studio 2015 Update 1
+* Windows x64 and Visual Studio 2017

 Pre-built 64-bit executables can be found in the `bin` directory.
 The executable was statically compiled for Linux and Windows, and dynamically compiled for Mac OS X.